skellat/new-blog-post-tweety/blogroll.md

 permalink: /blogroll/
 ---

 It is appropriate and necessary to share in the harvest of good blog reading.
-A random sampling of good blogs and other sites from [the feed reader](https://code.launchpad.net/~skellat/+git/FeedReadingFeeds) you may enjoy includes:
+A random sampling of good blogs and other sites from [feed reader tracking](https://code.launchpad.net/~skellat/+git/FeedReadingFeeds) you may enjoy includes:

 * [Alan Pope's blog](https://popey.com/blog/)
 * [as days go by (Stuart Langridge)](https://www.kryogenix.org/days/)